 How is aid paid?

 Aid is only paid after the course begins.
 Your aid will be disbursed approximately 20 days from the start date of the course(s).
 A student must be at least half-time to receive federal loan funds.

 What is half-time?

 An undergraduate student will be considered half-time, if he/she is enrolled in 6 credits.
 Courses must be completed within the designated term length (10 weeks or 12 weeks).
 A graduate student will be considered half-time if he/she is enrolled in at least 3 credits during the 10 or 12 week term.

 What is full-time?

 An undergraduate student will be considered full-time, if he/she is enrolled in 12 credits concurrently.
-The courses must be completed within the 12 week period.
+Courses must be completed within the designated term length (10 weeks or 12 weeks).
 A graduate student will be considered full-time if he/she is enrolled in at least 6 credits concurrently during the 10 or 12 week term.

 What is Satisfactory Academic Progress?